 The AFS conformity rule, without an explicit exception, would require recognition of gains or losses on book-ups and book-downs that occur in connection with tax-free reorganizations.
-The proposed regulations contain a blanket rule providing the AFS conformity rule does not apply to any non-recognition transaction.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(f).)
-An example in the proposed regulations illustrates this rule in connection with a divisive spin-off transaction in which the assets of the controlled corporation are booked-up in connection with the spin-off.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(m)(Ex.
-9).)
-The proposed regulations also provide that book-tax conformity is not required when the taxpayer uses a special method of income inclusion for federal income tax purposes, such as, installment sales accounting, hedging transactions, the mark-to-market method of accounting and REMIC inducement fees.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(5).)
+The Proposed Regulations contain a blanket rule providing the AFS conformity rule does not apply to any nonrecognition transaction.
+An example in the Proposed Regulations illustrates this rule in connection with a divisive spin-off transaction in which the assets of the controlled corporation are booked-up in connection with the spin-off.
+The Proposed Regulations also provide that book-tax conformity is not required when the taxpaver uses a special method of income inclusion for federal income tax purposes, such as installment sales accounting, hedging transactions, the markto-market method of accounting and REMIC inducement fees.82